HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 LightGBM can also handle categorical feature.
 XGBoost cannot handle categorical features by itself, it only accepts numerical values similar to Random Forest [[Alvira Swalin]][CatBoost vs. Light GBM vs. XGBoost].

+### Handling Missing Values

+LightGBM and XGBoost Libraries can handle missing values [[Data Science: Which models can handle null values?]][Which models can handle null values?]

+* `LightGBM`: will ignore missing values during a split, then allocate them to whichever side reduces the loss the most
+* `XGBoost`: the instance is classified into a default direction (the optimal default directions are learnt from the data somehow)

 ## Reference